 - The Jet Service Tier and Jet Administration Console must be installed.
 Please see related KB articles on this

-- Users must be on Jet Professional (or Jet Essentials 2015 or later)
+- Users must be on Jet Reports version 2015 or later.

-If you have previously used Centralized Settings with Jet Essentials 2012 R2 or earlier and upgraded your settings by installing Jet Essentials 2013 or 2013 Update 1, your settings were upgraded when you installed the Service Tier for Jet Professional or Jet Essentials 2015 or higher.
+If you have previously used Centralized Settings with Jet Essentials 2012 R2 or earlier and upgraded your settings by installing Jet Essentials 2013 or 2013 Update 1, your settings were upgraded when you installed the Service Tier for Jet Reports 2015 or higher.

 Once properly upgraded, you will see your Users, Data Sources and Permissions in the Jet Administration Console.